KELLERAGfuerDruckmesstechnik/PressureSuite-Cloud-Documentation/docs.kolibricloud.ch/content/overview/features.md

 Chart performance has been optimized.
 This was accomplished by two main adjustments:

 - Calculating the correct timezone to display on the chart is a time consuming thing when done in the browser.
 That is why it is now calculated on the backend.
-- Displaying over 100'000 data points per channel is not performant nor really useful as the chart is limited to 1000 pixel wide so it is not possible to present them.
-The backend no uses the [Largest Triangle Three Buckets algorithm](https://docs.kolibricloud.ch/faq/overview/#does-the-chart-show-all-measurement-points) to downsample the loaded data to a maximum of 1'500 data points per channel.
+- Displaying over 100'000 data points per channel is not efficient nor really useful as the chart is limited to 1000 pixel wide so it is not possible to present them.
+The backend no uses the [Largest Triangle Three Buckets algorithm](https://docs.kolibricloud.ch/faq/overview/#does-the-chart-show-all-measurement-points) to down-sample the loaded data to a maximum of 1'500 data points per channel.
 This leads to a drastic performance boost without a significant accuracy loss.
 The downside of this is that when zooming in some values might be missing.
 The export feature still exports all data.

 #### Last Data Values